-Executed agreements, variations to agreements and Course Delivery Schedules are catalogued by the Partnerships and Mobility, formally stored in the University's official records, with a copy retained by the Academic Division.
+Executed agreements, variations to agreements and Course Delivery Schedules are catalogued by Partnerships and Learning Abroad, formally stored in the University's official records, with a copy retained by the Academic Division.

 3.4.
 Execution of Third Party Course Delivery Agreements